 That’s my six this week and to finish, here’s a short recap video of end-of-March goings-on in the glasshouse.

-The video is up there on the YouTube cloud thingy as well.
+The video is up there on the YouTube cloud thingy.
 There’s a commentator error towards the end… They are in fact cucumber seedlings, not spinach.
 Contract renewal negotions may break down.

 Getting Very Busy Now